 Same Thread Subject Line: FW: notes from Tuesday

 New Thread Subject Line: Check this out!
 FW: notes from Tuesday

 We all have overwhelming inboxes and busy schedules, so it’s not always possible to respond to emails right away.
-We try to think of email response times in the following buckets:
+The appropriate response window depends on the person:

 If you’re going to be unavailable for an extended period of time, an automated “OOO” reply -- or out of office reply -- can let whomever is contacting you know that you won’t be able to respond to their message until the date you’ll be in the office again.

 - DO: Include how long you’ll be unavailable.

 - DON’T: Create an OOO response for one day.

 - DO: Include another person to contact for more urgent matters.

 - DON’T: Include a colleague to contact without letting that colleague know they’re in your OOO reply.